 Several towns dot the shoreline around Lake Norman, the largest being Cornelius, Davidson, and Westport, where you can grab amenities, explore a historic Main Street, or enjoy a crab cake sandwich at a waterfront restaurant.
 With Charlotte just a short drive away, Lake Norman is an ideal lake getaway that’s still close to a big city.

-When is the best time to stay in a vacation rental in Lake Norman?
+The best time to stay in a vacation rental in Lake Norman

 As most of the area attractions are centered around the water, summer is a popular time for Lake Norman cabin rentals.
 You can expect mostly hot weather at this time of year with occasional rain (so pack rain gear just in case).
 The shoulder seasons bring pleasantly crisp temperatures that are great for hiking among spring’s wildflower blooms or mountain biking among the orange hues of fall foliage.
 Winters can get cold by the lake with occasional snowfall.